Insta360Develop/CameraSDK-Android/README.md

 > Note: The preview stream is different between `Preview`, `Record` and `Live`, so you must restart preview stream if you want to switch between them.

-If you want to display the live preview content, please see [Media SDK Function - Preview & Live](#MediaSDK预览)
+Display the live preview content, please see [Media SDK Function - Preview & Live](#MediaSDK预览)

 When the preview is ready, you can start live like this